mawg0ud/FaceGuard/04- Implementation Guide.md

 That’s it for the implementation!
 If you’ve followed along, you should now have a working facial authentication system.

-Next up is the **Experiment Testing.md** section, where we’ll validate the system’s performance and see how it holds up in real-world scenarios.
+Next up is the **Experiment Testing.md** section, where we’ll validate the system’s performance and see how it holds up in actual scenarios.

 Let’s keep the momentum going!